 Imiquimod has been investigated as a second-line therapy for PIN.
-Due to its ability to produce significant inflammation, initiation of imiquimod therapy at a lower frequency (eg, 2 times per week) may be beneficial to evaluate for toxicity or adverse events before increasing the frequency of application.
-Early studies suggested a 100% response to imiquimod (n = 47; 70% CR),42 though a subsequent review identified a lower response to therapy with 63% of patients showing a CR and 29% of patients showing no response.43 The study highlighted that the difference in response may be related to the frequency and duration of application as well as the PIN subtype.
+Due to its ability to produce significant inflammation, initiation of imiquimod therapy at a lower frequency (eg, 2 times per week) may be beneficial to evaluate for toxicity or AEs before increasing the frequency of application.
+Early studies suggested a 100% response to imiguimod (n = 47; 70% CR),50 although a subsequent review identified a lower response to therapy with 63% of patients showing a CR and 29% of patients showing no response.51 The study highlighted that the difference in response may be related to the frequency and duration of application as well as the PIN subtype.
 In this study, bowenoid papulosis and Bowen's disease subtypes responded better to imiquimod than the erythroplasia of Queyrat subtype.
-Longer, less frequent application (ie, fewer than 4 times per week for an average of 113 days) was demonstrated to have a better response than a shorter, more frequent application (ie, 4 times or more per week for an average of 53 days) (81% vs. 68%, respectively).
+Longer, less frequent application (ie, <4 times per week for an average of 113 days) was demonstrated to have a better response than a shorter, more frequent application (ie, ≥4 times per week for an average of 53 days) (81% vs. 68%, respectively).